 Dosage Form: tablet

-WARNING: MALIGNANCYChronic immunosuppression with this purine antimetabolite increases risk of malignancy in humans.
+Chronic immunosuppression with Azathioprine, a purine antimetabolite increases risk of malignancy in humans.
 Reports of malignancy include post-transplant lymphoma and hepatosplenic T-cell lymphoma (HSTCL) in patients with inflammatory bowel disease.
 Physicians using this drug should be very familiar with this risk as well as with the mutagenic potential to both men and women and with possible hematologic toxicities.
-Physicians should inform patients of the risk of malignancy with Azathioprine.
+Physicians should inform patients of the risk of malignancy with Azathioprine tablets.
 See WARNINGS.

-Azathioprine, an immunosuppressive antimetabolite, is available in tablet form for oral administration.
-Each scored tablet contains 50 mg Azathioprine and the inactive ingredients lactose monohydrate, pregelatinized starch, povidone, corn starch, magnesium stearate, and stearic acid.
+Azathioprine tablets USP, an immunosuppressive antimetabolite, is available in tablet form for oral administration.
+Each scored tablet contains 50 mg Azathioprine, USP and the inactive ingredients corn starch, lactose monohydrate, magnesium stearate, povidone, and stearic acid.

 It is an imidazolyl derivative of 6-mercaptopurine and many of its biological effects are similar to those of the parent compound.

 Azathioprine is insoluble in water, but may be dissolved with addition of one molar equivalent of alkali.
+The sodium salt of Azathioprine is sufficiently soluble to make a 10 mg/mL water solution which is stable for 24 hours at 59° to 77°F (15° to 25°C).
 Azathioprine is stable in solution at neutral or acid pH but hydrolysis to mercaptopurine occurs in excess sodium hydroxide (0.1N), especially on warming.
 Conversion to mercaptopurine also occurs in the presence of sulfhydryl compounds such as cysteine, glutathione, and hydrogen sulfide.

 Azathioprine is metabolized to 6-mercaptopurine (6-MP).
 Both compounds are rapidly eliminated from blood and are oxidized or methylated in erythrocytes and liver; no Azathioprine or mercaptopurine is detectable in urine after 8 hours.
 Activation of 6-mercaptopurine occurs via hypoxanthine-guanine phosphoribosyltransferase (HGPRT) and a series of multi-enzymatic processes involving kinases to form 6-thioguanine nucleotides (6-TGNs) as major metabolites (See Metabolism Scheme in Figure 1).
 The cytotoxicity of Azathioprine is due, in part, to the incorporation of 6-TGN into DNA.